socialray/makahiki-ktuh/doc/installation-makahiki-unix.rst

   % pip install -r requirements.txt

-This command will cause lots of output.
+Don't worry that this command generates lots and lots of output.

 Setup environment variables
 ---------------------------